 Butterflies and Hummingbirds may appear as soon as your flowers open, or it may take them a while to find your garden.
 If you don’t see them there’s no need to worry, simply enjoy the beautiful flowers in the meantime!

-A majority of the plants that attract Butterflies and Hummingbirds prefer full sun for most of the day, so it is best to choose a full sun location for your garden.
-If your location is partial shade, afternoon sun would be preferred over morning sun.
+A majority of the plants that attract Butterflies and Hummingbirds prefer Full Sun for most of the day, so it is best to choose a sunny location for your pollinator garden.
+If your location is Partial Shade, afternoon sun would be preferred over morning sun.
 Shade created from a tree is suitable, as long as there is more sun than shade.

-Attracting Hummingbirds and Butterflies with herbs is easy, inexpensive and yummy!
-As well as your perennials and annuals, the bright colours, textures, and scents of herbs are very effective attractants.
-Herbs are a great source of nutrition for your visiting friends, and can be started by seed or purchased as mature plants.
+Attracting Hummingbirds and Butterflies with Herbs is easy, inexpensive, and yummy!
+Just like Perennials and Annual varieties, the bright colours and fragrances of Herbs are very effective attractants; they’re also a great source of nutrition for your visiting friends, and can be started by seed or purchased as mature plants.

 Tips about Butterflies: